Cochrane Review: Masks Aren't Backed By Science

 ”Four studies were in healthcare workers, and one small study was in the community.
 Compared with wearing medical or surgical masks, wearing N95/P2 respirators probably makes little to no difference in how many people have confirmed flu (5 studies; 8407 people); and may make little to no difference in how many people catch a flu‐like illness (5 studies; 8407 people), or respiratory illness (3 studies; 7799 people).
 Unwanted effects were not well‐reported; discomfort was mentioned.“

-This is saying that not only do they not work, but people reported discomfort in having to wear them long term.
-A bad policy that didn’t work and instead hid people’s faces and made them uncomfortable.
+This is saying that not only did they not show evidence of working, but people reported discomfort in having to wear them long term.

 This was known about respiratory viruses prior to the pandemic.
 The science has not changed, it has only been proven further.
 During the pandemic health authorities were providing the wrong advice, not backed by science, and they should have known better.